thycotic/privman-docs/tasks/maintenance.md

 ### Purge Maintenance - Application Control Events

-Purges the selected Application Control Event types from the database based upon the time range specified.
+Purges the selected Application Control Event types from the database either

+* manually based on a specified range of time, or
+* automatically after reaching a set threshold.
+Refer to [Maximum Application Event Count](../ui/config/advanced/adv-pm-general.md#maximum_application_event_count) time range specified.

 __Parameters__: Event Types to Purge (Application Action Events, Application Justification Events, Application Metering Events, Application Verifier Events).
+All of these Application Control Events are populated in the various Application Action reports.

 __Notes__: Only Purge Events that belong to specific policies